Lapland-UAS-Tequ/tequ-jetson-basler-nodered/README.md

 # Install Node-RED flow

 Copy and import this example flow to your Node-RED.
-Configure nodes to match your setup, this means that you should corrent paths to point right files in your system.
+Configure nodes to match your setup, this means that you should corrent paths to point right files in your system and set Basler camera serial numbers according to your setup etc..

 This flow will add following subflows in your Node-RED:
 - [IMG] Annotate